fdgbt/42_Camagru/README.md

 MAIL_TRANSACTIONAL=*************
 MAIL_TR_PWD=********
 ```
 The database is hosted on the cloud (Mongo Atlas) and its access is protected by IP.
-Contact me to add your IP to the whitelist.

 ## Keywords
 User management